 The Fish Consumption Survey has been delayed due to the Covid-19 emergency in recognition of the concern that the emergency has likely altered fish consumption patterns among Floridians.
-The Department plans to re-initiate the survey in May 2021.

 The Florida Department of Environmental Protection, through a contract with the University of Florida Survey Research Center (UFSRC), is conducting a statewide survey of fish and shellfish consumption patterns by Floridians.
 The primary objectives of the survey are: